gufranch/rhaap-selfservice-portal/README.md

-# AAP Self-Service Automation Portal on OpenShift — full setup
+# A Full Setup for AAP Self-Service Automation Portal on OpenShift

 End-to-end, battle-tested instructions for deploying the **Red Hat Ansible Automation Platform 2.6 self-service automation portal** on OpenShift: